 Our room was spacious and minimalist, mix of industrial and Scandinavian styles with some vintage Art Deco elements.
 The interior was an esthetic pleasure for a design lover like me.
 I love having this awe feeling when entering a hotel room and next day, opening the eyes in the morning, and Grand Ferdinand was definitely a good place for me.
 Gubi mirrors, leather club chairs, Lobmeyr chandeliers… I call this style “modern luxury”, with its clean lines and neutral colors, unique pieces of furniture and decoration.

-Grand Ferdinand has a gym (honestly I didn’t find motivation to try it but Julien did and said it was small but well equipped), a restaurant featuring traditional Austrian cuisine and a cocktail bar (guess where?
+Grand Ferdinand has a gym (honestly I didn’t find motivation to try it but I saw it was well equipped), a restaurant featuring traditional Austrian cuisine and a cocktail bar (guess where?
 On the rooftop of course!)
-Actually we felt so good at the hotel that spent inside much more time than expected – for example, soaking the sunshine by the pool or working on our laptops in the lounge area.
-And it was totally ok because we had really good balance between having a rest and exploring the city.
+Actually I felt so good at the hotel that spent inside much more time than expected – for example, soaking the sunshine by the pool or reading in the lounge area.
+And it was totally ok because I had really good balance between having a rest and exploring the city.

 What are my must-does in Vienna?
 Number on is going to listen to opera or classical music!
 Vienna is the music capital of Europe and this is the best way to plunge into the atmosphere of the city.
 Anyway if you didn’t manage to get the tickets to the most famous Vienna State Opera, try Vienna Volksoper or Musicverein, equally well-known among the music connoisseurs.

-Talking of the restaurants in Vienna, here’re a few adresses we tested and approved:
+Talking of the restaurants in Vienna, here’re a few adresses, tested by myself and approved:

 - D’Landsknecht : a traditional rustic restaurant not far from the Vienna Volksoper, perfect to have dinner after the opera.
 Austrian cusine is usually too heavy for me but there’s one Austrian dish which I always eat with pleasure: Tafelspitz, boiled veal with vegetables and different sauces.
 Boiled veal doesn’t sound very appealing but believe me, it’s very soft, juicy and aromatic (Franz Joseph I, the Emperor of Austria and great lover of Tafelspitz, couldn’t be wrong).
 At D’Landsknecht you will find a perfect example of this dish, as well Wiener schnitzel, another big classic of Austrian cuisine.